 - employer’s workers’ compensation insurance carrier’s name, address, and phone number

 Household employers must give their workers an itemized written statement with every paycheck, which must include the following information for each pay period:

 - net pay

 - pay period dates

 - employee’s name and the last four digits of the employee’s Social Security number

 - employer’s full name and address

 New Employer SUI Rate

-The new employer State Unemployment Insurance (SUI) tax rate that all employers pay when they first become employers is 3.40 percent.
+Check the new employer State Unemployment Insurance (SUI) tax rate that all California employers pay when they first become employers.
 Families that had employees previously may be subject to a different rate.